SilenHax/SilenHax.github.io/docs/cmess.md

 <img src="/images/DevCmess.png" alt="dev.cmess.thm" />

-And there's obviously an email and a password that we can use to login on /admin found earlier
+And there's obviously an email and a password that we can use to log in on /admin found earlier

 After we log in, the admin page greets us with the version of the CMS